About Sarah Warren

 By |April 3rd, 2019|anxiety, Clinical Somatic Education, muscle tension, specific conditions, stress & stress relief|

-The Life-Changing Link Between Anxiety and Muscle Tension Anxiety is thought of as a psychological disorder, but it actually involves many systems of the body.
-Anxiety is a true “somatic” condition: It is typically brought on and made worse not by any external source like a virus, but by our internal psychological and physiological [...]
+You can listen to Sarah's podcast on this topic here: The Life-Changing Link Between Anxiety and Muscle Tension Anxiety is thought of as a psychological disorder, but it actually involves many systems of the body.
+Anxiety is a true “somatic” condition: It is typically brought on and made worse not by any external source [...]

 Did you know that Plantar Fasciitis starts in your lower back?